AaronSaikovski/az-sql-alwayson-md-ilb-zones/README.md

 *Tests executed on 16/02/2021 show this template is working fine on Azure Public.
 You need to provision an AD domain and a virtual network with correct DNS resolution for domain names.*

 This template will create a SQL Server AlwaysOn Availability Group using the PowerShell DSC Extension in an existing Azure Virtual Network and Active Directory environment.
 Both SQL Server 2016 and SQL Server 2017 are supported by this template.
 The SQL Server VMs will be provisioned across multiple Azure Availability Zones and requests will be directed to the Listener using the Internal Load Balancer (ILB) Standard.
+The provisioning process takes approximately 30 mins end to end.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAaronSaikovski%2Faz-sql-alwayson-md-ilb-zones%2Fmain%2Fazuredeploy.json)